estrumbelj/ds_website_2/content/news/Spark007.md

 by Rok Novosel (Member of Technical Staff, Poolside)

 *I'll talk about how I built a movie recommendation LLM agent (movieagent.io) to solve Friday movie nights for me and my wife.*

 *I'll go through the following:*

-*- How to design multi-agent architectures for recommendations* *- How to improve retrieval with synthetic data*
+- *How to design multi-agent architectures for recommendations*
+- *How to improve retrieval with synthetic data*
-*- How to design the user experience around agents*
+- *How to design the user experience around agents*
-*- How to evaluate an agent-driven recommendation system*
+- *How to evaluate an agent-driven recommendation system*

 __Lestvica embeddingov za slovenščino (LES)__
 by Neli Čatar (Student, UL FRI and Data Scientist, Valira AI)